AkkiSaysChill/AkkiSaysChill/README.md

 # Hello, 👋

-I'm a passionate learner and developer based in [Your Location].
+I'm a passionate learner and developer.
 Here are a few things about me:

 - 🌱 I'm currently learning Unity using C# and TypeScript.
 - 🔧 I enjoy building tools for penetration testing.